JacksonWuxs/DaPy/README.md

 ====
 ![](https://img.shields.io/badge/Version-1.5.3-green.svg)  ![](https://img.shields.io/badge/Download-PyPi-green.svg)  ![](https://img.shields.io/badge/License-GNU-blue.svg)

-As a data analysis and processing library based on the original data structures in Python, **DaPy** is not only committed to save the time of data scientists and improve the efficiency of research, but also try it best to offer you a new experience in data science.
+As a data analysis and processing library based on the original Python data structures, **DaPy** is not only committed to save the time of data scientists and improve the efficiency of research, but also try it best to offer you a new experience in data mining.
+In order to approach this goal, DaPy provides you some flexible and powerful high-level __data structures__, some __statistical functions__ and __machine learning models__.

 [Installation](#installation) | [Features](#features) | [Quick Start](https://github.com/JacksonWuxs/DaPy/blob/master/doc/Quick%20Start/English.md ) | [To Do List](#todo) | [Version Log](#version-log) | [License](#license) | [Guide Book](https://github.com/JacksonWuxs/DaPy/tree/master/doc/Guide%20Book/README.md) | [中文版](https://github.com/JacksonWuxs/DaPy/blob/master/README_Chinese.md)